easttimor/tools-reference/README.md

 https://github.com/yeyintminthuhtut/Awesome-Red-Teaming

 ## Learn

+https://cloudsecdocs.com/ by Marco Lancini (@lancinimarco) "a website collecting technical notes, how-tos, and cheatsheets related to cloud-native technologies (not only security-focused)"

 https://www.practicalcloudsecurity.com/ by Chris Farris (@jcfarris) "a website designed to help busy security practitioners navigate the intricacies of AWS’s Service Offerings"